ADimeo/Faultynet/README.md

 - The minimum burst size for cpu stressing is 1 second

 ### Planned Features
-- Implementing additional FaultControllers, including ones that dynamically react to the current state of the net
 - Remove limitations, to allow faults on limited links, multiple faults per interface, and within docker containers